 Everyone should try virtual reality, and thanks to Google Cardboard, nearly everyone can.
-All you need is a smartphone and one of the many Cardboard headsets available.
-Funny enough, some of them are actually made of cardboard, while others take on a more familiar modeling of a VR headset.
-But, they all share a few common traits of being affordable and easy to use.
+All you need is a smartphone and an affordable Cardboard headset.

-Compared to the $599 (£499/AU$649) Oculus Rift, the $799 (around £550, AUS$1,115) HTC Vive, and Google Daydream headsets coming later in the year, getting set up with a Cardboard headset will likely cost you less than $50.
+Compared to the Oculus Rift, HTC Vive, and Google Daydream View headsets this will cost you a lot less, especially if you already own a compatible smartphone.
 While Google Cardboard is in no way a direct competitor in terms of performance with the big players in VR, there's still plenty of fun stuff to do.

 Once you get your hands on (and head inside) a Google Cardboard kit, you're going to need some apps and games.
 There's a solution to every problem, and we've solved this one in particular just for you.